ayoisio/1health-slims-connector/README.md

 ```

 * This will install the onehealthintegration package and its dependencies.

+4. Set environmental variables (optional):
+* slims_username
+* slims_password
+* slims_url
+* environment_type (i.e., Development, Production) (case insensitive)

+If slims_username, slims_password, and slims_url are not provided as environmental variables, they can be passed in as parameters to the [SlimsConnector](src/onehealthintegration/slims.py#L15) class.
+If environment_type is not provided as an environmental variable, development mode will be assumed by default.

 4. You can now import the onehealthintegration package in your Python scripts: